vhnunes/nano-sauce/readme.md

 - Call **NanoSauceAnalytics.RegisterGameWin()** when the level is won.

 ### Custom Event
 Track a custom event anywhere in your game by calling **NanoSauceAnalytics.RegisterCustomEvent()**.
-Can be useful for track goals inside the game or anything else.<br>
+Can be useful for tracking goals inside the game or anything else.<br>
 You should pass an **string** as argument and an **float** as optional event value.

 ### A/B Test